HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/personalized_list_portlet.md

     !!!note
         If the result is not showing the expected values, please check the content spot, it's rule and the default mappings, again.

 8. Test this portlet by logging in as each pzndemo user having a different profile.
-You must get the same content results that you saw previously by using your own custom-built portlet (Pers_Offers), except you do not have to code a portlet or a JSP file.
+You must get the same content results that you see when building your own custom-built portlet (Pers_Offers) using the steps mentioned in [Rational Application Developer](./RAD/index.md), except you do not have to code a portlet or a JSP file.

 You have successfully used the Personalized List portlet.
 In the next topic, you will learn how to [Uninstall the Personalization sample and database.](./RAD/pzn_demouninstall.md)